Judian81/Rainmeter-OneClick-Part1/README.md

 -Smoke Counter

-we can see the month, day and hour of the time we stopped smoking. you can set the date you stoppend smoking from the hour you stopped.
+we can see the month, day and hour of the time we stopped smoking. when date is set the count begins.

 &nbsp;